background

 Starting off, the interviewee typically receives a “prompt” – a short description containing a situational overview and certain financial data for a hypothetical company contemplating an LBO.

-The interviewee will be given a pen and paper and 5–10 minutes to arrive at the implied IRR and other key metrics based exclusively on the information provided in the prompt.
+The interviewee will be given a pen and paper and between 5 and 10 minutes to arrive at the implied internal rate of return (IRR) and multiple on invested capital (MOIC) based on the information presented in the prompt.

-Therefore, make sure to practice completing mental math in your head until you are comfortable performing shorthand calculations under timed pressure.
+Therefore, practice completing mental math in your head until you are comfortable performing shorthand calculations, even under timed pressure.

-The paper LBO test is used by most private equity firms – or in some cases, headhunters – to quickly vet a potential candidate and take place at fairly early stages of the PE interview process, i.e. the first round.
+Most private equity firms – or, in some cases, even headhunters (i.e. the “gatekeepers” of the industry) – use the paper LBO test as a method to quickly vet a potential candidate in the early stages of the PE interview process.

 As candidates progress to subsequent rounds, private equity firms often ask interviewees to complete a far more detailed LBO modeling test, or perhaps even a take-home case study.